 If a tourism operator’s biggest gripe with Instagram is time; ‘finding good content’ is a close second.
 This always seems so odd, because most operators are fortunate enough to run businesses with stunning vistas or views (hello, you work in tourism not construction!) and even if the product itself isn’t insanely photogenic in its own right (e.g. a motel), the broader destination certainly will be.

-Using accommodation as an example, encouraging people to visit your region will always result in people needing accommodation – so posting general destination images to create intent to visit is still a strategic use of content.
+Using accommodation as an example, encouraging people to visit your region will always result in people needing accommodation – so posting general destination images to create intent to visit is still a strategic use of Instagram.
 To help keep your content ideas fresh, we recommend you write down content themes to help keep your feed on track.
-For example, a hotel might post four times a week, posting the following content:
+For example, a hotel might post four times a week, sharing the following content: